-FG is moving economy on path of prosperity – Onu - Nigeria Today
+FG Is Moving Economy On Path Of Prosperity – Onu - Nigeria Today

 Dr Ogbonnaya Onu, the Minister of Science and Technology, says the present administration was putting measures in place towards moving the economy to prosperity.

-Onu told newsmen at the sidelines of the ministry’s Investment Forum in New York that one of such measures was the emphasis on science and technology-based economy.
+Onu told the News Agency of Nigeria (NAN) at the sidelines of the ministry’s Investment Forum in New York that one of such measures was the emphasis on science and technology-based economy.

 “Our economy, since independence, has relied on commodities; our economy has been resource-based and the problem with that is that we have relied so much on commodities.